ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/electron/how-to-1.md

 });
 ```

-In the same directory, create a renderer.js file:
+In the same directory, create a file named `renderer.js` with the contents below:

 ```JavaScript
 const axios = require('axios');